Spanish Language and Literature

 SPAN 301 Introduction to Hispanic Literature (prerequisite to all 400 level courses)

-SPAN 491 or 492, the Senior Seminars (taken in the spring quarter of the senior year)
+SPAN 491 or 492, the Senior Seminars (taken in the winter quarter of the senior year)

 At least two additional units in 400-level courses taken on campus.